 - a.
-Each approved program should normally be reviewed every 5-7 years.
+Each approved degree program is expected to be reviewed every 5-7 years.
 Some institutions may wish to organize their cyclical reviews so that all programs within that unit or faculty are reviewed at the same time.
 For example, the institution will determine whether all concentrations within a 3-year program should be reviewed together or whether a concentration should be reviewed at the time the like major in a 4-year program is being reviewed (e.g., music concentration in a 3-year BA might be reviewed at the same time as the music major in a 4-year BA program). - b.
-The steering committee for the review should include an academic faculty member from the institution who teaches in a program that is not being reviewed. - c.
-Each program review should focus on the degree program's design, implementation and outcomes (including student and graduate satisfaction, completion rates, employment rates of graduates, numbers of graduates who go on to further education, etc.).
-The usefulness of the self-study increases when it includes program specific information as opposed to primarily institution wide information, where applicable (e.g., program specific student satisfaction vs. institution wide survey results). - d.
-A program's self-study should be conducted as part of the review and should include input from students, graduates as well as all faculty and administration involved in the unit and/or degree program under review. - e.
-Scholarly and professional activity of faculty within the program as well as research and grants should be included. - f.
-Qualified external reviewers (Independent Academic Experts, Appendix H) should participate in the review by reviewing the self-study, visiting the campus and conducting on-site interviews, and preparing a report.
-Site visits by external reviewers should be the norm for cyclical reviews of graduate programs; they are highly desirable in the case of undergraduate programs. - g.
-As currency of documentation and information contribute to the quality of the review and its outcome, institutions should conduct the review process expeditiously (e.g., there should be no significant time lag between the preparation of the self-study and its submission to the external reviewers). - h.
-The review should include an action plan with timelines outlining the steps and/or processes proposed by the institution to improve the program and/or respond to the reviewer's suggestions and recommendations. - i.
-The institution's academic governing body or its designate should consider or evaluate the results of the cyclical review.
+The first step in a cyclical review is a self-study and includes input from students, graduates as well as all academic staff and administration involved in the unit and/or degree program under review.
+Program advisory committees shall also be included as well as other relevant stakeholders as appropriate.
+An important aspect of the self-study is a critical self-reflection of all the elements of the program. - c.
+The development of the self-study is guided by a steering committee composed of faculty and administrators from the unit responsible for the program.
+Depending on the program(s) under review, institutions may choose to include an academic staff member from the institution who teaches in a program that is not being reviewed, as well as an academic staff member who teaches service courses for that program. - d.
+The self-study will focus on the degree program's design, how the learning outcomes are mapped throughout the curriculum and how they are assessed, and other outcomes (including student and graduate satisfaction, enrolment flow, completion rates, employment rates of graduates, numbers of graduates who go on to further education, etc.).
+The self-study shall include program specific information as opposed to primarily institution wide information, where applicable (e.g., program specific student satisfaction vs. institution wide survey results).
+Including common data sets from a central data repository is a high priority for all program reviews. - e.
+An important element of a self-study is a self-reflective review of scholarly activity and professional development of academic staff within the program, internal and external grants, and engagement of students in scholarly activity.

+- f.
+Qualified external reviewers (Independent Academic Experts, Appendix G) are expected to participate in the review by reviewing the self-study, visiting the campus and conducting on-site interviews, and preparing a report identifying program strengths and making recommendations for enhancing program quality. - g.
+As currency of documentation and information contribute to the quality of the review and its outcome, it is important that program reviews be completed as expeditiously as possible so that the data remain current and the review does not detract from other important work taking place in the unit.
+In many cases it may be possible to complete the full review in 12 months but it is clear that in some institutions, additional time will be required to complete the full program review cycle. - h.
+An essential element of the review is an action plan with timelines outlining the steps and processes proposed by the institution to improve the program and to respond to the reviewer's suggestions and recommendations.
+Timelines and persons accountable for each step shall be included.
+As a best practice, the action plan is monitored and reported on an annual basis to ensure that the unit is meeting its commitments. - i.
+The final results of cyclical reviews shall move through the appropriate governance processes of the institution, which is normally to the institution's academic governing body.